Save time shop local

-Gift-giving is also simple when shopping local.
-Keaveny Drug carries Hallmark cards, scented candles, and other gift lines, as well as clothing and craft supplies.
-Winsted Floral and Gifts, located one block north of Glenn’s SuperValu, is a fun place to go for flowers, balloons, and tux rentals, while Copper Creek Pottery, a local online pottery shop (www.coppercreekpottery.etsy.com), offers handmade functional and decorative items.
+Downtown, Keaveny Drug is a full-service pharmacy that carries Hallmark cards, scented candles, and other gift lines, as well as a wide range of healthcare products.
+Crazi Flowers and Events (which is relocating to the old city hall building downtown), is a fun place to go for flowers, balloons, and tux rentals, while Copper Creek Pottery, a local online pottery shop (www.coppercreekpottery.etsy.com), offers handmade functional and decorative items.

 Full-service banking, financial management, insurance and investment services, and legal advice are all available in Winsted.
 There are also beauty salons, health care services, and dentist offices nearby.

 For professional portraits, make an appointment at Duran’s Photography or Laxen Photography, both in Winsted.
 The framing can be done at Oak Tree Gallery, off of McLeod County Road 5 southwest of town.
 For printing and signs, stop at Herald Journal Printing and Herald Journal Sign & Graphics, located at 120 6th St. N. For gun repair, hunting/fishing licenses, and hunting supplies, try Habisch Outdoors along McLeod County Road 1.